googleapis/sdk-platform-java/hermetic_build/README.md

   The image is configured to perform changes in this directory.
 * `-v /path/to/api_definition:/workspace` maps the host machine's API definitions folder to `/workspace/apis` folder.
-* `-e GENERATOR_VERSION=image-tag` set environment variable `GENERATOR_VERSION`
-  in the docker container to use the generator with the same version of the image tag.
-  Note that this is intentional because we tag the image with the underlying generator version.

 To debug the image, please refer to [development guide](DEVELOPMENT.md#debug-the-library-generation-container) for more info.